yodrew/yodrew.github.io/_pages/front/introduction.md

 Over the course of my 27 retreats of 2--7 days, noticeable restoration of my psychic integrity and function has occurred.
 My body's scent has improved.
 I regained some access to my long-buried sexuality.
 From one retreat, I woke up feeling like an adult for the first time in 41 years.
 This feeling has never left me.
 Alongside my childish panic in the face of challenges, an adult now steadily thinks through them.

 In retreat, symptoms of fibromyalgia dissipate.
 Aches and pains dissolve.
 Flexibility returns.
 I wake up _just knowing_ things that had always stumped me.
 Issues that dogged me for decades resolve themselves.
 Insomnia, exhaustion, and suicidality evaporate.
 Clarity, energy, ease, and purpose return for weeks at a time.
 I naturally exercise, like a cat or a child.
-Basic functioning lasts two months.
+Basic functioning lasts two months after just a short retreat.
 All these things come after years or decades without them.

 In all these small miracles, I have sensed far greater ones await in darkness.
 I gained invincible hope, the will to persist, and a more precise compass for finding my way.

-Besides this supporting evidence, told in greater detail in my [retreat reports](/report), no data contradicting the basic idea has yet emerged.
+Besides this and other supporting evidence, told in greater detail in my [retreat reports](/report), no data contradicting the basic idea has yet emerged.
 Meanwhile, interest in darkness is growing worldwide.

 In Europe, I met a renowned professor of psychology and researcher in REST (Restricted Environmental Stimulation Therapy).
 This is the academic approach to both flotation and dark retreating.
-She unqualifiedly agreed with my theory of psychical healing.
+She unqualifiedly agreed with my theory of psychophysical healing.
 She proposed research with my exact method, once I had a darkroom.
 I was not ready and could not arrange it, but it was a good sign.

-Wherever I go, people are struck by the logic of hygiene and darkness.
+Wherever I go, people are as struck by the logic of hygiene and darkness as I am.
 They want to try a retreat.

 ### application